 Graff's PVD brasses and golds, for example, can be created using a titanium alloy as the coating metal with nitrogen gas.
 Titanium is a dull gray metal, but combining it with nitrogen in a PVD chamber creates a brass-look finish.

-Adding a little methane to the mix reddens the color, producing a finish similar to Graff's OR'osa or Rose Gold finishes.
-Adding a little acetylene darkens the finish to create Antique Brass.
+Adding a little methane to the mix reddens the color, producing a finish like Graff's two Rose Gold finishes.
+Adding a little acetylene darkens the finish to create Vintage or Antique Brass.

 Living Finishes

-Gunmetal Distressed and unfinished brasses are .
-They are intended to change over time as the surface oxidizes and reacts to its environment, developing a patina of age and use.
+Distressed Gunmetal and unfinished brasses are .
+They are intended to change appearance over time as the surface oxidizes and reacts to its environment, developing a patina of age and use.

 Unfinished brasses, for example, will tarnish, turning that familiar warm brown of untended brass.
 Gunmetal Distressed will become even more distressed with age and use.